-The Work Crew is he behind-the-scenes team that keeps the studio in working order.
+The Work Crew is the behind-the-scenes team that keeps the studio in working order.
 They come in on Friday when the studio is closed and toil like fairytale elves.
 Yet instead of working to the tinkling of silver bells, they play everything from old Beatles vinyl, to the newest indie hits.
 They do everything from vacuuming, cleaning, scrubbing, brush repair, furniture assembly and art supply shopping to washing all the rags the studio rag monster consumes.
-Everyone, works together to keep this ship afloat.
+Everyone works together to keep this ship afloat.
 Without the spirited and almost heroic toil of our daring work crew team we wouldn't have clean brushes, sharp pencils, or neatly organized works of art.
 The work crew is not currently accepting new applicants.
-The Work Crew includes manager Aaron Balavram, and crew members Patrick L., Tommy V., Lara P.-C., Carolyn H., and Yu Qing Z.,
+The Work Crew includes manager David Learn, and crew members Shane P., Ben K., Inaya S., Karine L., and Eowyn L.

 Jauria (how-REE-ah), aka "Jau Jau" or "Howie"

 Live model and Officer-in-Charge-of-Morale.
 Yes, he made us laugh!
 His tail was the finest brush in the house.
 He was wickedly smart, the smartest dog you'll ever meet.
 Jau-Jau was happy to stay locked in his kennel at student's request.